What parents can do to help their children make friends?

 Start at home by learning how to deal with people.

-The best place to learn how to make and keep friends is with your family at home.
+The best place to learn how to children make friends in your family at home.

 Some of them include: